nf-core/differentialabundance/docs/usage.md

 `--study_type geo_soft_file` and `--querygse [GSE study ID]`

 enables the pipeline to download normalised SOFT matrices automatically (note that even though Affymetrix arrays are also supported in the SOFT matrix track, it is recommended to work from CEL files in this case).

-Importantly, user must provide a valid set of fields for the features metadata relevant for the platforms e.g. for GPL570 (Affymetrix Plus 2.0 arrays) this could be done with
+As for other platforms You may subset the metadata features used in reporting etc. e.g. for GPL570 (Affymetrix Plus 2.0 arrays) this could be done with

 ```
 --features_metadata_cols ID,Entrez_Gene_ID,Symbol,Definition